ICTethics

 Challenges engendered by new and emerging ICTs

 Among key challenges is the fact that many legislations and directives are obsolete and unable to keep pace with the implications of new ICT developments.
-To further explore the challenges, the ICT ethics partners are devoted to strategic networking and communication.
-These activities support the development of four interconnected research lines, each focusing on specific flagship developments:
+To further explore these challenges, the ICT ethics partners were devoted to strategic networking and communication.
+These activities supported the development of four interconnected research lines, each focusing on specific flagship developments:

 1) Intelligent environments